-- (b) the chief executive officer (however described) of any public health organisation (within the meaning of the Health Services Act 1997) in respect of which the chiropractor concerned is a visiting practitioner or is otherwise accredited, - (c) the chief executive officer (however described) of any private hospital or day procedure centre (within the meaning of the Private Hospitals and Day Procedure Centres Act 1988) in respect of which the chiropractor concerned is accredited, - (d) the chief executive officer (however described) of any nursing home (within the meaning of the Nursing Homes Act 1988) in respect of which the chiropractor concerned is accredited. - (2) The notice is to be given within 7 days after: - (a) in the case of an order made or conditions imposed by the Board-the date the order is made or the conditions are imposed, or - (b) in any other case-the date the Board is given a copy of the decision of the body that made the order or imposed the conditions. - (3) The notice is to include such information as the Board considers appropriate.
+- (d) the chief executive officer (however described) of any nursing home (within the meaning of the Nursing Homes Act 1988) in respect of which the podiatrist concerned is accredited. - (2) The notice is to be given within 7 days after: - (a) in the case of an order made or conditions imposed by the Board-the date the order is made or the conditions are imposed, or - (b) in any other case-the date the Board is given a copy of the decision of the body that made the order or imposed the conditions. - (3) The notice is to include such information as the Board considers appropriate.

-Division 3 Referral of complaints to Chiropractic Care Assessment Committee
+Division 3 Referral of complaints to Podiatry Standards Advisory Committee